SPARC-FAIR-Codeathon/hubmap-link/README.md

 This study of the interlinkages between HuBMAP and SPARC ontologies and data could be very valuable in longitudinal studies and to further the goals of both HuBMAP and SPARC in cross-consortium interoperability.

 See the [Project Description](DESCRIPTION.md) for more background information and initial resources for development.

+## Tracking Development

+Development will be tracked on the [Sprint Backlog](https://github.com/SPARC-FAIR-Codeathon/hubmap-link/projects/1).